112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 faith in himself and his country .
 The peasant Is France, steady, tough, independent and brave .. .
-Nobody who knows the grass roots of France can doubt that even unde r l~azi occupation the Republic will survive, will be reincarnated, may in the long run be the force which will help to fashion the Fourth Republic . "
+Nobody who knows the grass roots of France can doubt that even unde r lazi occupation the Republic will survive, will be reincarnated, may in the long run be the force which will help to fashion the Fourth Republic . "

 34